Revisiting the Last-Iterate Convergence of Stochastic Gradient Methods: Last-Iterate Convergence under Heavy-Tailed Noise

-\end{thm} Theorem \ref{thm:convex-exp-heavy-main} is the first theoretical result proving the last-iterate convergence of stochastic gradient methods under heavy-tailed noises.
-Note that the rate is near optimal matching the lower bound $\Omega(1/T^{1-\frac{1}{p}})$ \citep{nemirovskij1983problem, raginsky2009information, vural2022mirror} up to a logarithmic factor.
-In Theorem \ref{thm:convex-exp-heavy-improved-main}, we further show how to remove the unsatisfied extra logarithmic factor when $L=0$ (i.e., non-smooth functions) and $T$ is known.
-Moreover, it is worth pointing out that Theorem \ref{thm:convex-exp-heavy-main} recovers Theorem \ref{thm:convex-exp-main} perfectly if enforcing $p=2$.
-In Theorem \ref{thm:convex-exp-heavy-full} in the appendix, we provide the convergence theory for arbitrary positive $\eta_{*}$ and $\eta$.
+Theorem \ref{thm:main-heavy-cvx-exp} is the first theoretical result proving the last-iterate convergence of stochastic gradient methods under heavy-tailed noise.
+Note that the rate is near optimal, matching the lower bound $\Omega(1/T^{1-\frac{1}{p}})$ \citep{nemirovskij1983problem,5394945,pmlr-v178-vural22a} up to a logarithmic factor.
+In Theorem \ref{thm:main-heavy-cvx-exp-optimal}, we further show how to remove the unsatisfied extra logarithmic factor when $T$ is known.
+Moreover, it is worth pointing out that Theorem \ref{thm:main-heavy-cvx-exp} recovers Theorem \ref{thm:main-cvx-exp} perfectly if enforcing $p=2$.
+In Theorem \ref{thm:heavy-cvx-exp} in the appendix, we provide the convergence theory for arbitrary positive $\eta_{*}$ and $\eta$.